Last updated: August 13, 2020

 If leaving your residence for essential services (e.g., food, medications, essential work), the Anne Arundel County Department of Health recommends wearing a face mask that covers the nose and mouth at all times when outside of your private residence, including work and all outdoor spaces.

 During a public health emergency, face masks may be limited and reserved for health care workers and first responders.
-Individuals are encouraged to wear homemade masks or use face coverings such as bandanas or scarves to reduce the risk of transmission of COVID-19.
+Individuals are encouraged to wear homemade masks or use face coverings such as scarves to reduce the risk of transmission of COVID-19.

 When to Wear a Face Mask

 If you are symptomatic:

 - Stay at home except to get COVID-19 testing and for medical appointments or essential services.

 - Practice self-quarantine and if positive, remain in isolation as directed by health care providers.